 I agree with their findings 100% — movement is the number one way to help prevent falls.
 What that movement likes, however, can vary greatly.
 Whether you practice specific balance movements like walking a tightrope, holding tree pose, standing on a Bosu ball, walking across uneven surfaces; or you practice range of motion exercises of the ankles or toes, you are still working on improving your balance.

-Here are some tips for those who would like to improve balance:
+Here are some tips for those who would like to improve their balance: